LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/main.md

 By using the "…" button you can access an additional menu about the post, e.g. you can see the raw Markdown and inspect/copy its contents.

-If you are logged, you can vote or save to bookmark both the main post and all its comments.
+If you are logged, you can vote or save both the main post and all its comments.

 <div align="center">
 <img width="310" alt="post detail" src="images/post_detail.png" />